10 PR campaign examples

 Why Did It Work?

-Lego managed to display the countless ways of using its products through a PR campaign that not only encouraged consumers to purchase Lego’s products but it also had a more subtle meaning, namely the fact that people can change or even rebuild the world.
+Lego displayed the countless ways of using its products through a PR campaign that not only encouraged consumers to purchase Lego’s products but also had a more subtle meaning, namely the fact that people can change or even rebuild the world.
 Lego’s creativity made its campaign successful, and we can still see ads related to Rebuild the World.

 McDonald’s is one of the most popular fast-food restaurants in the world.
-And besides delivering products that so many consumers enjoy, the company also provides many job opportunities, considering its size.
+Considering its size, the company provides many job opportunities besides delivering products that so many consumers enjoy.

-In 2022, McDonald’s built a PR campaign called We Hire People and focused on emphasizing its values, diversity, and inclusion by displaying people of various ages, different genders, and with various hobbies, styles, or nationalities.
-The main idea McDonald’s aimed to promote was that it does not hire specific types of candidates, but they hire people.
+In 2022, McDonald’s launched a PR campaign called We Hire People.
+The campaign focused on emphasizing McDonald’s values of diversity and inclusion by featuring people of various ages, genders, hobbies, styles, or nationalities.
+McDonald’s’s main idea was that it does not hire specific types of candidates but people.

 Watch the video on Ads of the World.